Pentaphenylphosphorus

 Pentaphenylphosphorus is an organic phosphorane containing five phenyl groups connected to a central phosphorus atom.
 The phosphorus atom is considered to be in the +5 oxidation state.
 The chemical formula could be written as P(C6H5)5 or Ph5P, where Ph represents the phenyl group.
 It was discovered and reported in 1949 by Georg Wittig.

-Formation
+Formation and history

 Pentaphenylphosphorus can be formed by the action of phenyllithium on tetraphenylphosphonium bromide or tetraphenylphosphonium iodide.
+The compound was produced during the course of Wittig's Nobel-prize-winning investigations of organophosphorus compounds.

-Properties
+Structure

-In the solid form of pure pentaphenylphosphorus, molecules have a trigonal bipyramid shape.
-The crystal structure of the pure form is monoclinic with a=10.03, b=17.22 c=14.17 Å and β=112.0°.
-The unit cell volume is 2267.5 Å3.
-There are four of the formula per unit cell (Z=4).
-Space group is Cc.
-Pentaphenyl phosphorus can also crystallise with some of the solvent, (to form a solvate).
+Pentaphenylphosphorus is trigonal bipyramidal, according to several determinations by X-ray crystallography.
+The axial and equatorial P-C bond lengths are 199 and 185 picometers, respectively.

-With tetrahydrofuran, the crystal structure of which is triclinic, with space group P, with unit cell dimensions a=10.095 b=10.252 c=12.725 Å α=71.21, β=76.98, γ=87.12 with Z=2.
-It can also form a solvate crystal with cyclohexane or benzene.
+The monoclinic crystal has dimensions a=10.03, b=17.22 c=14.17 Å and β=112.0°.
+Pentaphenyl phosphorus can also crystallise with solvent, (to form a solvate) with tetrahydrofuran and cyclohexane.